 3. Structural defects:

-Automobiles might come with slight defects that make us less safe, that are not apparent to the eye.
-A structural defect is a broad term that covers a number of potential issues and can include, for example, a weak roof, poorly constructed frame, door locks that fail, or a seatback that fails to properly protect a user in a rear end accident.
+Automobiles might come with slight defects that make us less safe, and that are not apparent to the eye.
+A structural defect is a broad term that covers a number of potential issues and can include, for example, a weak roof, poorly constructed frame, door locks that fail, or a seatback that fails to properly protect a user in a rear-end accident.

 4. Design defects: